owickstrom/domain-modeling-with-haskell-data-structures-oredev/README.md

 # Domain Modeling with Haskell Data Structures

-A talk given at Oredev 2018.
+A talk given at Øredev 2018.

 ## Building